Item number: LJD

 Baffle and amaze your family and friends with the mysterious "Hooey

-Stick"!
-The toy's propeller changes directions as if by magic at your
+changes directions as if by magic at your command.
+How can it be??
+Is it

 is a real hoot and will have those you show it to scratching their heads for hours.
 The trick